M-D-HZ/Statistics-Lawine/Report/main.typ

 = Question 1: Avalanche risk and temperature

 The investigation began with exploratory data analysis to understand the distributions of both temperature and avalanche risk (1-10 scale).
 Histograms revealed a bimodal distribution for both variables (Figure 1A-B), suggesting the presence of two distinct weather patterns in the Alpine region.
+The bimodal distributions (Fig. 1A-B) indicate two distinct weather regimes, violating Pearson's assumption of linearity.
+Spearman's correlation was chosen as it measures monotonic rather than strictly linear relationships, making it robust to such distributional quirks.
 While the Shapiro-Wilk tests (temperature: W = 0.997, p = 0.601; avalanche risk: W = 0.997, p = 0.730) failed to reject normality due to the large sample size (n=450), the visual bimodality remained a concern for parametric tests.
 #figure(
   image("images/Lawine1.png", width: 80%),
   caption: [figure 1A & 1B],